alexanderganderson/alexanderganderson.github.io/_posts/2015-12-03-python_dev_environment.markdown

 the versions of your files carefully.
 I strongly recommend making a github account, and reading the first two chapters of [git-handbook] to understand how it works.

+# Git on a remote computer

+Suppose that you are working on code on a remote computer and you want to manage versions of the code.
+You can use git to do this.
+However, if you have a hidden repository, you will need to repeatedly type in your username and password using the default https method for git.
+Instead, you can follow the tutorials to add a ssh key to your git account.
+Then you add that ssh key to the remote computer.
+See [git-ssh].

 # Basic Text Editors